alexshtf/alexshtf.github.io/_posts/2020-05-01-ProxLinear.md

 $$

-The above formula differs from regular SGD only in the fact that the linear approximation of $$f$$ is trunaced at zero when it becomes negative, and is based on the simple intuition of: if the loss is bounded below at zero, we shouldn’t allow its approixmation to be unbounded.
+The above formula differs from regular SGD only in the fact that the linear approximation of $$f$$ is trunaced at zero when it becomes negative, and is based on the simple intuition: if the loss is bounded below at zero, we shouldn’t allow its approixmation to be unbounded.

 Remarkably, the above simple idea was proven by Asi & Duchi to enjoy similar stability properties, when the only information about the loss we exploit is the fact that it _has a lower bound_.
 By following the convex-on-linear solution recipe, we obtain an explicit formula for computing $$x_{t+1}$$: